-For some it may be disappointing we do not have brand-new improved “IceLake” (ICL-U) now rather than a 3-rd revision “Skylake” – but “CometLake” (CML-U) does seem to improve even over the previous revisions (8/9th gen “WhiskyLake”/”CofeeLake” WHL/CFL-U) while due to 2x core count completly outperforming the original (6/7th gen “Skylake”/”KabyLake”) in the same power envelope.
-Perhaps it also shows how much Intel has had to improve at short notice due to Ryzen Mobile APUs (e.g. 2500U) that finally brought competition to the mobile space.
+For some it may be disappointing we do not have brand-new improved “IceLake” (ICL) now rather than a 3-rd revision “Skylake”, but “CometLake” (CML) does seem to improve even over the previous revisions (8/9th gen /”CofeeLake”CFL) due to modest increase in cores, base/Turbo clocks but perhaps also due to hardware-based vunerabilities mitigations which no longer require costly software versions.

-While owners of 8/9-th gen won’t be upgrading – it is very rare to recommend changing from one generation to another anyway – owners of older hardware can look forward to over 2x performance increase in most workloads for the same power draw, not to mention the additional features (integrated WiFi6, Thunderbolt, etc.).
+While owners of 8/9-th gen won’t be upgrading – it is very rare to recommend changing from one generation to another anyway – owners of older hardware can look forward to over 2x performance increase in most workloads for the same power draw, not to mention the additional features.

-All in all Intel has managed to “squeeze” all it can from the old Skylake arch that while not revolutionary, still has enough to be competitive with current designs – and with future 50% increase core count (6C/12T from 4C/8T) might even beat them not just in cost but also in performance.
+All in all Intel has managed to squeeze all it can from the old “Skylake” arch that while not revolutionary, still has enough to be competitive with current designs; while it goes out on a high, it is likely the end-of-the-road for this core.